DuPAL-PAL-DUmper/DuPAL_Analyzer/docs/analysis.md

 This tool aims to automate part of the process for the last of these options.
 Ideally, a successfull analysis should recover the original equations, but we'll see how this is not always possible or straightforward.

+## PAL Variants

+PAL chips come in different variants with different features that impact their internal structure and outward capabilities:

+- "simple" inputs
+- asynchronous feedbacks from the outputs
+- synchronous feedbacks from the registered outputs